KSU-MS/data_offload_app/README.md

 ## Troubleshooting

-- No files visible: verify your host path on the left side of the volume mapping contains `.mcap` files and is readable.
+- **No files visible**: verify your host path on the left side of the volume mapping contains `.mcap` files and is readable.
-- Script errors: ensure `./mcap_recover` exists in the project.
+- **Script errors**: ensure `./mcap_recover` exists in the project.
 The API runs it via `sh`, so it does not require the executable bit on the host.
+- **Memory errors on Pi**: the app uses streaming ZIP creation and 1GB Node.js memory limit optimized for 2GB Pi RAM.
-- Different host path: update the left side of the volume mapping to your desired folder, for example `/data/logs:/recordings:ro`.
+- **Different host path**: update the left side of the volume mapping to your desired folder, for example `/data/logs:/recordings:ro`.
+- **Pi performance**: for better performance, consider using a Pi 4 with 4GB+ RAM or limit file selection to smaller batches.